JAAYapps/Common-Code-For-C-Projects/README.md

 # Common-Code-For-C-Projects
 This is a lite set of defined types and prototypes that can be used with C standard functions.
 This can be used to decouple your code from the standard library, allowing anyone's code to easily be developed for platforms that do not use the C standard library.
-The example.c gives implementions of the function prototypes using standard library funcions.
+The example.c gives implementations of the function prototypes using standard library functions.

 # Why try to decouple C code?
 Decoupling C code allows easy migration to a similar library without having to make changes to your source code.